The Arnold Studio

 “FLYING AWAY FROM THE ROCKS”

-This bronze eagle was commissioned by a woman in West Palm Beach, Florida as a reminder of the precious gift of life when she was rescued about thirty years ago from a plane crash on Capitol Peak, near Aspen, Colorado.
+This bronze eagle was commissioned by Lynda Cameron in West Palm Beach, Florida as a reminder of the precious gift of life when she was rescued about thirty years ago from a plane crash on Capitol Peak, near Aspen, Colorado.
 At that time she was just a young girl and the artist, Richard Arnold was part of the Mountain Rescue Team that brought her to safety.
 The eagle is a symbol of her "flying away from the rocks;" life-affirming, freedom, closure.
 The bronze has a 60-inch wingspan and weighs approximately 150 lbs.
-It will be installed on a natural rock that makes up part of a fountain located within a large riding stables.
-Installation date is April 2008.
+It was installed on a natural rock that makes up part of a fountain located within a large riding stables.
+Installation was April 2008.

 Clay Model